sdekhterman/pytorch_lyapunov_exponent_adversal_attacks/README.md

 As of writing the author plans to investidate if the FTLEs can be used to make better adversarial attacks.

 ## Installation
-I assumed that the Python virtual enviroment (used to keep python packages version need for the code to run from conflicting with what you have already installed) was created using the conda package.
+I assumed that the Python virtual enviroment (used to keep python packages versions needed for the code to run from conflicting with what you have already installed) was created using the conda package.
 For install instuctions of conda see https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html.

 After installing conda, in a terminal copy the following set of commands
 ```